 - Frodo gets to watch several people confront their own Shadows when he offers the Ring to them.
 (The ever-humble Sam, notably, sees his Shadow — a mighty hero — when he becomes Ringbearer, and consciously rejects it.)

-- Discworld has quite a few shadow pairs: Esme and Lily Weatherwax (complete with lots and lots of mirror imagery), Angua and Wolfgang von Uberwald, Moist von Lipwig and Reacher Gilt (arguably), and Vimes has his Beast, which he sees in many of the worst criminals he faces.
+- And Vimes has his Beast, which he sees in many of the worst criminals he faces.
 Carcer is another example of a shadow archetype for Vimes: Where Vimes spends all his time controlling his inner monster, Carcer indulges the Beast to the fullest extent.

 - Death gains one in Reaper Man, when he is replaced and made mortal.
 This "New Death" lacks his respect and compassion for mortals, instead seeing itself as a ruler, not a caretaker.

-- Severus Snape could be considered a shadow to Voldemort.
-Both ambitious, magically-gifted, halfblood, lonely young men from uncaring families, both fascinated by the Dark Arts, both fashioned a fancy name (The Dark Lord, The Half-Blood Prince); Snape could easily have been (and for most of the series seems to be) a Voldemort In The Making.
-Ultimately it may be Voldemort's greatest weakness that keeps Snape from becoming a Dark Lord in his own right.
+- Voldemort also could be considered a shadow to Severus Snape.
+Both are: ambitious, magically-gifted, half-blooded, lonely young men from uncaring families; fascinated by the Dark Arts and fashioned a fancy name (The Dark Lord, The Half-Blood Prince).
+Snape could easily have been (and for most of the series seems to be) a Voldemort In The Making.
+Ultimately, it may be Voldemort's greatest weakness that keeps Snape from becoming a Dark Lord in his own right.

 - In the sequel to Chocolat, The Lollipop Shoes, Zozie de l'Alba is Yanne's shadow, everything about herself that she has repressed — her magic, her glamour, her bohemian lifestyle, her free-spirited ways — as well as her impulse to use her magic to influence and control others.